It shouldn’t be dangerous for you and for the environment to carry your heart on your sleeve. Literally.

 Aussie Inked: For Before and After

 Taking care of yourself can also mean that you take care of the environment as well.
 Aussie Inked does both by providing tattoo products that can be used before and after you get your tattoo.
-Their Tattoo Care product works immediately in “reducing skin stress, redness and irritation” before you get a tattoo, and afterwards, supports the maintenance of your ink while minimising the harm it causes to the skin.
+Their Tattoo Care product works immediately in “reducing skin stress, redness and irritation” before you get a tattoo, and afterwards, supports the maintenance of your ink while minimizing the harm it causes to the skin.

 Aussie Inked looks out for the customers’ skin while also looking out for nature by using natural ingredients, which they proudly display on their website.